 Glass recovered at the recycling stations will be used in different city projects, including as a base for City pathways.

 Phase 1 of curbside recycling had a contamination rate of less than 14%.
-For city-wide roll out, we will continue to focus on educating residents to only put clean, accepted material in their blue cart to maintain a low contamination rate.
+We continue to focus on educating residents to only put clean, accepted material in their blue cart to maintain a low contamination rate.
 We have, and will continue to share information and create face-to-face interactions with our residents to help them understand the importance of recycling right.
 This includes a wide range of marketing, communication and outreach activities.

-The City of Lethbridge has taken measures to make sure our recyclables get to a buyer that will use it for another purpose.
-As part of our contract to market the materials to recyclers, we require quarterly reports from the broker including end market performance, assessment of market continuity, percentage of materials not suitable or that were disposed of, utilization of environmentally responsible end markets, etc. This allows us to ensure that all our cardboard, paper, metals and plastics are being recycled properly.
+As part of the City's contracts to market the materials to recyclers, we require quarterly reports from the broker including end market performance, assessment of market continuity, percentage of materials not suitable or that were disposed of, utilization of environmentally responsible end markets, etc. This allows us to ensure that all our cardboard, paper, metals and plastics are being recycled properly.